 Rubber and Wood Used for Dies in Forming Airplane Parts.
-Charles O. Herb (Machinery (N.Y.), 1936, 42, (7), 425-430).-For producing shapes in small quantities from aluminium alloy or steel sheet, rubber pads may be used on a hydraulic press to force the metal to the contour of a zinc die.
-Zinc punches and dies may also be used.
-The dies are made by casting zinc in plaster-of-Paris moulds.
+Charles O. Herb (Machinery (N.Y.), 1936, 42, (7), 425-430).-For producing shapes in small quantities from aluminium alloy or steel sheet, rubber pads may be used on a hydraulic press to force the metal to the contour of a zine die.
+Zine punches and dies may also be used.
+The dies are made by easting zine in plaster-of-Paris moulds.
 Large and small shells are spun on wooden forms.